History of the Bible Lesson 3

-Jews in the Mediterranean world of the 15t century C.E. were diverse and, sometimes, divided.
+Jews in the Mediterranean world of the 1st century C.E. were diverse and, sometimes, divided.

 The first way Jews were divided was geographically.
 As a result of all of the turmoil in the Jewish homeland over many centuries there were multiple instances of Jews leaving Israel and not returning.
 Sometimes voluntarily, sometimes through force.
 By the first century there were approximately 2 million Jews in Israel and over 5 million in the Diaspora.
 The Diaspora simply means any place other than Israel.
 Not highly dispersed, but in urban centers.
 Some of the larger ones were in Alexandria in Egypt, Rome, in present day Italy, Duro Europa in Babylon, and Athens in present day Greece.
 Geographically, more Jews lived in the Diaspora than in Palestine.
 Most of the Jews lived in urban centers rather than the countryside, where they could form larger communities to practice a more holy life separate from the surrounding pagan culture.

 Linguistically, Jews in the Diaspora predominantly spoke Greek (in the west) or Aramaic (in the east), whereas in Palestine, Hebrew and Aramaic dominated, although Greek was widespread as well.

 Culturally, Jews in the Diaspora were a tiny minority among pagan neighbors, whereas in Israel, Jews were an oppressed majority.
 And the Roman Empire had a consistent strategy on how to handle problems from a major majority.
 They did it by breaking things and killing people.